 It was a full house at Nagaba when Blond:ish took over the decks of Nagaba in April 2015.

-The thought of taking a break has occurred many times but every time an offer comes in, they can never resist saying yes.
+The thought of taking a break has occurred many times but every time an offer comes in, it's hard for them to reject them.
 “During the DJ T. gig, I spoke to this PR person and he asked me, ‘Don’t you want to make this bigger?
 Don’t you want to target the Zouk crowd?’
 I simply said to him, no.”

-“When the commercial crowd come, they tend to spoil this certain vibe that we want to create.
+“When the mainstream fans come, they tend to spoil this certain vibe that we want to create.
 Everybody comes to an event knowing each other is what we want.
 We aren’t aiming to fill up an 800 capacity venue.
-We want people who come to know what we’re doing, and understand what we’re doing.
+We want people who come to know and understand what we’re doing.
 It is pointless to cater to too many people.
 If they spoil the vibe, I’d rather have ten proper fans than 100 of non-fans,” Callen stresses.

 Promoting the brand to a larger scale isn’t what they want.
 The brand has to grow organically and not forcefully.
 “I feel that every city needs to have an underground scene.
 It needs to exist to balance things out.
 We might get a smaller crowd but we know they are true believers in what they listen to,” he explains.